Vindicta-Team/Vindicta-Docs/docs/dedicated-server-setup.md

 This guide mainly outlines parts which are different for Vindicta setup.
 It doesn't teach you all aspects of how to do a dedicated server for Arma 3 from zero with all the aspects of that, for this consult other guides.
 You can also use tools like FASTER or TADST to generate config files for you.

+## TLDR

+Load Vindicta and its dependencies (ACE, CBA) as `-mod`.
+Load FileXT as `-servermod`, if your DS is on Windows.
+On linux FileXT is not supported and will not work.
+To see example mission names for server.cfg missions class, check FOR_DEDICATED_SERVER_CFG.TXT file in Vindicta mod folder.

 ## Dedicated Server

 Most important thing to understand is that **the files you get through workshop are an arma mod, not a plain mission.**